cortexapps/terraform-provider-cortex/docs/resources/catalog_entity.md

 - `slos` (Attributes) Service-level Objectives configuration for the entity. (see [below for nested schema](#nestedatt--slos))
 - `snyk` (Attributes) Snyk configuration for the entity. (see [below for nested schema](#nestedatt--snyk))
 - `static_analysis` (Attributes) Static analysis configuration for the entity. (see [below for nested schema](#nestedatt--static_analysis))
+- `type` (String) Set when the entity is a Resource.
+This must match a tag of a valid Resource Definition.

 ### Read-Only